 Dealing with Parent Conflict

 Ben Franklin said that in life, two things were certain: death and taxes.
 When it comes to children’s ministry and parents, there are two things that are certain: kids and conflict.
 The kids are the easy part!
 The conflict… not so easy.
 Invariably, you are doing to do something that a parent is not going to like.
 Occasionally, you are going to do something wrong.
 A parent is going to call you on it.
 When that happens.
 Be humble, don’t make any excuses, don’t explain it away, don’t give the circumstances – just admit it and apologize.
 They know you are human and their respect for you will go up.
 And even if it doesn’t, the Lord will be pleased.
 That’s what a disciple does.
-But what that’s not what I need to address here.
+But that’s not what I need to address here.
 What about the other times?
 You didn’t do anything wrong?
 You were just doing your job or being consistent or using something from the world of kids or (gasp!) correcting their child?
 And suddenly you have an offended parent!
 It can be ugly, I know!
-I’ve had one storm into the kids church room yelling that I’m the worst children’s pastor in America and I oughta be fired right in front of all the kids.
+I’ve had one storm into the kids church room yelling right in front of the kids that I’m the worst children’s pastor in America and I oughta be fired!
 I remained calm and asked him his name, which he wouldn’t tell me.
 I asked him why he was so upset, and he said I could ask my boss after I’d packed my desk.
 Turns out it was because of my pastor-approved policy of making the parents wait when the adult service gets out early.
 He actually came and apologized to me after my pastor explained to him that the reason the adults wait is that our children’s service isn’t child care, it is a carefully orchestrated service that leads from high energy worship to a fun game to interactive learning to a serious conclusion with prayer and application and that if we dismissed the children as soon as the adults were done, the children would miss the conclusion of the service that every element had been working carefully toward and the impact of the entire hour would be lost.
 He then saw that his bursting in yelling probably ruined the conclusion of the service.
 He asked for forgiveness and even told me his name.

 When dealing with an angry parent, be gracious.
 First of all, realize that you work for God – and they treated Jesus worse than you.
 So relax.
 Also realize, that if it about their child, this isn’t the only time they are dealing with this.
 It probably happens at school, on sports teams, and in other contexts as well – even if they deny it.
 So let church be the one place that responds differently, and with extra grace.
 In case you haven’t heard it – the definition of grace is getting what you don’t deserve.
 (As opposed to Mercy, which is not getting what you do deserve!)
 Reflect on that.
 What can you give this parent, or the child, that they don’t deserve?
 A another chance?
 A warmer voice?
 A hug?
 Some time spent in prayer?
 A book that might be helpful?
 Keep in mind that our goal at church isn’t well behaved children!
 It is making disciples.